RainerRoss/Chatserver/Readme.md

 Server listening at port: 8020
 ```

-If the port `8020` is used on your machine please use another port and change it in the `chatserver.js - line 5`
+If the port `8020` is used on your machine use another port and change it in the `chatserver.js - line 5`

 check the port on IBM i: